hansroh/skitai/README.rst

 - 0.18.7 - response contents caching has been applied to all was.request services (except websocket requests).

-From version 0.17 (Oct 2016), `Skitai WSGI App Engine`_ is seperated from this project.

-If you want to run Skitai with fully pre-configured functional WSGI app engine as daemon or win32 service, install `Skitai WSGI App Engine`_.

 .. contents:: Table of Contents